sgoedecke/ticket-viewer/README.md

 ## Usage

 To use Ticket Viewer, run `python viewer.py` from the command line.

-When prompted, enter your Zendesk url, email and password.

 You can page through your total tickets, or view details on an individual ticket.